Westminster Legal Policy Forum

 • policy: priorities for tackling retail crime and shoplifting moving forward

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from DBT; DLUHC; the Home Office; MOJ; NAO; Probation Service; and the Welsh Government.
+The conference was an opportunity for stakeholders to consider the issues in the presence of key policy officials who attended from DBT; DLUHC; the Home Office; ICO; MOJ; NAO; Probation Service; and the Welsh Government.